Caliach ERP Tutorial

 Flexibility in the population of history reports is provided by standard, custom and keyword searches and ScratchPad drag-and-drop.
 This may, however, occasionally be insufficient for special needs.

-As an alternative, custom reports can be designed and linked to the normal report selection windows.
-See the next tutorial topic for further details of such customisation.
+As an alternative, custom reports can be designed and linked to the normal report selection windows by out team of specialists.

 Where custom reports are inadequate, a custom feature can be written to collect and analyse the data before producing a report.
 Such custom features integrate into the programme and are available from the User main menu.
 The next tutorial section touches on custom reports and features in more detail.